ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 ## 3D meshes

 Once a Render Pipeline is created, you can use WebGPU APIs to create and render a 3D mesh.
-This is very similar to other graphics APIs.
+This is similar to other graphics APIs.

 The steps are listed below:

-* Create the Vertex Buffer(s)
+* Create the Vertex Buffer(s).
-* Create the Index Buffer(s)
+* Create the Index Buffer(s).
-* Create the Uniform Buffer(s)
+* Create the Uniform Buffer(s).
-* Create a Depth Buffer (Z-Buffer algorithm)
+* Create a Depth Buffer (Z-Buffer algorithm).
-* Create the Depth Texture and TextureView
+* Create the Depth Texture and TextureView.
-* Create a Depth Stencil
+* Create a Depth Stencil.
-* Create the Transformation and Projection matrices
+* Create the Transformation and Projection matrices.

-All these steps are common in graphics programming and WebGPU offers capability to perform all the operations.
+All these steps are common in graphics programming, and WebGPU allows you to perform these same operations.

-It is recommended to go through individual chapters in the [3D rendering](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/index.html) section to learn more.
+It is a good idea to read the individual chapters in the [3D rendering](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/index.html) section to learn more.

 ### Loading 3D objects

-In this project you can use OBJ files to define 3D meshes.
+In this Learning Path you can use OBJ files to define 3D meshes.

-Instead of manually parsing OBJ files, use the [TinyOBJLoader](https://github.com/tinyobjloader/tinyobjloader) library.
+Instead of manually parsing OBJ files, you can use the [TinyOBJLoader](https://github.com/tinyobjloader/tinyobjloader) library.

-The file format is not complex, but parsing files is not the goal of this Learning Path.
+The file format is not complex, but parsing files is out of the scope of this Learning Path.

 You can use open-source software such as Blender to create your own 3D objects.